-From the cultural point of view, there is some insight among students of various languages, since they have a greater facility to internalize foreign cultural aspects.
-They develop a greater interest for how the world is perceived from other parts of geography, for how history was in a certain place or for what literature is like in other countries.
-It can be said that we are training future travelers who, in addition, will not encounter linguistic or cultural obstacles if they decide to study or work outside their own borders in the future.
+From a cultural point of view, there is a certain perspicacity on the part of the students with several languages to their credit because they have a greater facility in internalizing foreign cultural aspects.
+They develop a greater interest in how the world is perceived in other parts of geography, to understand the historical context specific to other latitudes as well as the characteristic features of the literature of other countries.
+It can be said that we train future travelers who, in addition, will not encounter any linguistic or cultural barriers if they decide to study or work outside their borders in the future.

 Reasons to study French

 French is also the official language of the European Union and other international organizations such as the IMF or UNESCO.
-But it is not only spoken in France: 68 states and governments declare themselves Francophone all over the world, with French being the official language in 33 countries.
+But it is not only spoken in France: 68 states and governments declare themselves French-speaking in the world, French being the official language of 33 countries.

-But regardless of the curriculum and job opportunities, what we enjoy most is to bring our students closer to the language of Julio Verne, Victor Hugo or Balzac; discover a unique gastronomic world; bring them closer to the Truffaut, Rohmer or Resnair cinema; Let them know the history of France through painting and art.
+But whatever the course and the employment opportunities, what we value most is bringing our students closer to the language of Jules Verne, Victor Hugo or Balzac; discover a unique gastronomic world; bring them closer to the cinema of Truffaut, Rohmer or Resnais; introduce them to the history of France through painting and art.

-We put at your fingertips a cultural universe that has much to offer and, at the same time, we train you for a constantly changing world by providing you with a resource of great value for the future: the French language.
+We put at your fingertips a cultural universe that has a lot to offer and, at the same time, we train you for a constantly changing world by providing you with a valuable resource for the future: the French language.

 French Alliance.
 June17, 2019.